classiebit/eventmie-pro-docs/resources/docs/3.0/admin/commissions.md

 ## Commission Calculations

-This is how, the Admin Commission and Organizer earnings are calculated behind the scenes.
-Let us explain from an example.
+Here's how Admin Commission and Organizer earnings are calculated, including scenarios with 0% Commission on Ticket Sales.

 <br>